Samirsaurabh1298/JavaScript-interview-preparation/js-basics/variable.md

 **HOISTING->>>>>>**
-• VAR:- Declarations are hoisted to the top of their scope (function or global),but its value will be undefined.
+<mark style="background-color: yellow;">•VAR:- Declarations are hoisted to the top of their scope (function or global),but its value will be undefined.</mark>

 • LET and CONST: Declarations are also hoisted, but not initialized.
 Trying to use a let or const  variable before it's declared will result in a Reference Error.